Skip to main content

 With breaks set to 100, we have significantly more visibility into the distribution in the first few buckets.

 We can also specify the number of breaks using the names of common calculations for calculating optimal breaks in a histogram.
-By default, hist() uses the “Sturges” method (this is optional to pass as an argument because it is the default).
+By default, hist() uses the “Sturges” method.
+Here we specify the method explicitly.

 hist(home_data$price, breaks = "Sturges")